This program is a combination of classroom learning and experiential field-based learning.

 The Farm School program operates as a cost-recovery program where all fees go back into developing the farm and education program.
 Our cost/fee structures are competitive with similar programs.
-Students must be enrolled as a Cohort students, committing to the whole duration of the program
+Students must be enrolled as a Cohort student, committing to the whole duration of the program.